louisejuliedelhaye/SANDI/README.md

   # Navigate to the folder where your .yml file is located
   cd directory/of/your/yml-file
   # Create the environment
-  conda env create -f environment.yml
+  conda env create -f environment_user.yml
-  # Activate it
+  # Activate the environment
   conda activate sandi_env
   # Run the package
   python -m sandi